-Implementation Grants: In July 2015, the federal government announced increased grant Opportunities and loan guarantee funding for solar installations on "federally assisted housing".
+Implementation Opportunities (UPDATED 10-13-20) Grants: In July 2015, the federal government announced increased grant and loan guarantee funding for solar installations on "federally assisted housing".
 This includes HUD's rental housing portfolio (Public Housing, Multifamily Assisted) and USDA's Rural Development Multifamily Programs, as well as rental housing supported through the Low Income Housing Tax Credit (LIHTC).
 More information is available at the HUD exchange webpage: www.hudexchange.info Community programs: Community programs have worked to improve energy efficiency and renewable energy access for low-income communities.
 One example is Grid Alternatives, a non-profit that develops solar for low-income, single family homes by deploying donated materials and simultaneously running a training program to complete the installation.
 The result is lower energy costs and a more skilled workforce.
 Another example is Grid Free NC, a solar company in Chatham County that has partnered with Habitat for Humanity to develop solar for low income families.
 Town initiatives/ordinances: When assessing affordability, include the utility costs.
 Town-led initiatives that improve affordability and livability are preferred over bare-minimum construction.
 Efficiency improvements with little monetary benefit are not be preferred.
 For new development or substantial retrofits, the Town could offer leniency on other requirements in exchange for improvements to energy efficiency.
 For example, the Town could offer a density bonus or fewer required parking spaces in exchange for meeting a higher standard of energy efficiency.
-Implementation Requirements and construction standards seek to improve the safety and Challenges longevity of buildings.
+Reach out to refugees and work with partners such as El Centro Implementation Challenges Requirements and construction standards seek to improve the safety and longevity of buildings.
 However, such requirements should be crafted with care, as increases in cost of construction or delays in the approval process can make housing less affordable.
 Federal grants only cover a small portion of affordable housing units.
 Resources Needed Grant applications development Facilitating community programs through seed or matching funding

 Anticipated Cost Variable, depending on Town commitment Leadership Town staff and community programs Partners Federal government, community programs, Triangle Green Building Council Fit with Items Works to address both affordable housing and climate change mitigation Time Frame Coordination with affordable housing focused efforts can be explored immediately.
 Significant traction is a long term proposition.
-Next Step(s) Identify relevant federal grants Develop partnerships with community programs Investigate legal authority and cost-benefit analysis for Town ordinances Evaluation Criteria life cycle costs and net present value
+Next Step(s) Identify relevant federal grants Develop partnerships with community programs Investigate legal authority and cost-benefit analysis for Town ordinances Evaluation Criteria Life cycle costs and net present value